elastisys/compliantkubernetes-kubespray/release/README.md

 ## Patch releases

-1. Create a new branch based on a release branch and commit the patch commits to it.
+1. Create a new branch `patch-<kubespray-version>-<patch-name>` from the release branch to patch and commit the patch to it.

     ```bash
-    git checkout release-<kubespray-version>
+    git switch release-<kubespray-version>
     git pull
-    git checkout -b branch_name
+    git switch -c patch-<kubespray-version>-<patch-name>
-    git cherry-pick [some fix in main]
+    git cherry-pick [fixed commits from main]
-    git add -p file-with-some-new-fixes
+    git add -p [fixed files]
     git commit
+    git push -u origin patch-<kubespray-version>-<patch-name>
     ```

+1. Reset changelog, increment `<ck8s-patch>` from the previous version.

+    ```bash
+    release/reset-changelog.sh <kubespray-version>-<ck8s-patch>
+    ```

+    Make sure that `CHANGELOG.md` is updated correctly.

+1. Run QA checks on this branch related to the introduced changes.

+    **NOTE**: All changes made in QA should be added to `CHANGELOG.md` and **NOT** `WIP-CHANGELOG.md`.
+    Also, make sure to not merge any fixes into `release-<kubespray-version>` on this step.

+1. When the QA is finished, create the release tag and push it.

+    ```bash
+    git tag v<kubespray-version>-<ck8s-patch>
+    git push --tags
+    ```

+1. Create a PR against the release branch and request review.

+1. Fast-forward merge the PR to finalize the release.

+    This is to keep the commit hash and tag with it after the merge.

+    *Since GitHub currently does not support fast-forward merge of PRs this has to be done manually.*

+    ```bash
+    git switch release-<kubespray-version>
+    git merge --ff-only patch-<kubespray-version>-<patch-name>
+    git push
+    ```

+    A [GitHub actions workflow pipeline](/.github/workflows/release.yml) will create a GitHub release from the tag.

+    The release action will fail if the patch branch is merged in a way that does not preserve the commit hash and tag.
+    To fix this remove the previously created tag, recreate it on the release branch, and rerun the release action workflow.

-1. Continue from step 2 in the regular release flow.
+1. Follow the regular release from step 8 to merge eventual fixes into main and to update the public release notes.
-    With the exception that `<ck8s-patch>` number should be incremented and that `branch_name` will be used instead of the QA branch.

 ## While developing